 5. Keep up your sleep, nutrition and exercise

 As part of my work I do with clients on resilience, maintaining our health actually has a huge impact on how well we respond to crisis or pressure.
 If our bodies are out of whack (especially with tiredness or too much alcohol or caffeine), we can often overreact or have a bad reaction.
 It may seem like the last thing you want to do, but cooking a healthy meal, unwinding with chamomile tea, a herbal sleep supplement and a hot shower, and getting to bed at a decent time gives you a much better chance of being able to calmly deal with things the next day.

 I am so proud of my husband and everything he sacrifices to give to his community at the drop of a hat, and we wouldn’t have it any other way.
 Our community is massively important to us as a family and we have found being a part of the fire brigade has been a great way for us to forge connections in a new town much more quickly.

-My three-year-old is also incredibly proud of his daddy and has created a game called "Fire call outs" for all the kids at daycare!
-I hope we don’t have too many more emergency situations this year, but I know we will be ready as a family if we do.
+My three-year-old is also incredibly proud of his daddy and has created a game called “Fire call outs” for all the kids at daycare!
+I hope we don’t have too many emergency situations, but I know we will be ready as a family if we do.